Winfield Scott — Quick Facts

-- After Southern forces routed the Army of Northeastern Virginia at the First Battle of Bull Run (July 21, 1861), President Lincoln urged Winfield Scott to resign as commanding general of the U.S. Army.
+- After Southern forces routed the Army of Northeastern Virginia at the First Battle of Bull Run on July 21, 1861, President Abraham Lincoln urged Scott to resign as commanding general of the U.S. Army.

 - On November 1, 1861, the War Department issued General Orders No. 94 announcing President Lincoln’s executive order reporting Winfield Scott’s retirement from the army.

-- In 1864, Winfield Scott published his two-volume autobiography.
+- In 1864, Scott published his two-volume autobiography.

-- Winfield Scott lived long enough to see the implementation of his Anaconda Plan help win the Civil War and restore the Union.
+- He lived long enough to see the implementation of his Anaconda Plan help win the Civil War and restore the Union.

-- On May 29, 1866, Winfield Scott died at West Point, just short of his eightieth birthday.
+- On May 29, 1866, Scott died at West Point, just short of his eightieth birthday.

-- Winfield Scott was buried next to his wife at the United States Military Academy Post Cemetery.
+- He was buried next to his wife at the United States Military Academy Post Cemetery.